How To Winterize Your Pond

 UV lights should be disconnected, cleaned and stored somewhere safe where there is no chance of them falling and breaking the quartz sleeve and bulb.

 We often get asked by customers if they should leave their waterfall running all winter.
 Here in central Ontario, I recommend that you shut down your waterfall and remove the pump from the pond.
-Temperatures here can get quite cold and ice ‘dams’ can form diverting water out of the pond, draining your pond before you know it.
-Another reason to shut down your waterfall is that you can chill your pond even more than normal by exposing the pond water passing over the waterfall weir to the very cold air.
+Temperatures here can get quite cold causing ice ‘dams’ to form which can divert water out of the pond, draining your pond before you know it.
+Another reason to shut down your waterfall is that you can chill your pond even more than normal by exposing the pond water passing over the waterfall weir to the much colder cold air.
 We will often leave our waterfalls running into early December so that we can get some nice ice formations like in the photos above.